partha7978/TO-DO-APP-usingBootstrap/README.md

 A simple to-do-app
 Using BootStrap 4 and simple Js

-1. I will be add delete button to each li element.
+1. I will be add delete button to each li element.(completed 21-may)
 2. Also, I'll add the toggle function to each li element.

 ---Issue you have to fix---